 - Wash and crush the ginger.
 I do not peel the skin.
 You can peel, if that is what you prefer).
 Keep aside.1 inch piece (~10g) ginger

 - Make the masala paste: Place the spice powders in a bowl, add ¼ cup water to the and stir to make a, thick, lump-free paste.
-Keep it aside.¼ teaspoon turmeric powder, 3 teaspoons coriander powder, 1 teaspoon fennel seeds (saunf) powder, 1 teaspoon cumin powder, 2 teaspoons chili powder, ¼ cup water to make spices paste
+Keep it aside.¼ teaspoon turmeric powder, 3 teaspoons coriander powder, 1 teaspoon fennel seeds (saunf) powder, 1 teaspoon cumin powder, 2 teaspoons red chili powder, ¼ cup water to make spices paste

 Make the aloo matar